iysatp/nltp-rules/Season 19 Rules.md

 * (d) Free Agent Bidding Process
   * (1) Each NLTP team will receive 20 waiver points (WPs) at the start of the season.
   * (2) After games in weeks 2-4, teams will receive additional waiver points each week based on their A-Team League standing at the conclusion of that week's A-Team games.
 Waiver points awarded by standings are as follows: 1st/2nd - 3 WP, 3rd/4th - 6 WP, 5th/6th - 9 WP, 7th/8th - 12 WP, 9th/10th - 15 WP, 11th/12th - 18 WP, 13th/14th - 21 WP, 15th/16th - 24 WP.
 Waiver points are NOT awarded according to B-team standings.
-  * (3) Further tiebreakers beyond standings points (W/L/OTW/OTL) will not be used.
-If there is a tie in the standings, all team(s) will be rewarded the average number of WPs for the positions.
+  * (3) Further tiebreakers beyond standings points (W/L/OTW/OTL) will be disregarded.
+If there is a tie in the standings, all teams will be rewarded the average number of WPs for the positions.
 (For example, if three teams are tied for last place, they will receive the average of 21, 24 and 24 WPs, which is 23 apiece.)
   * (4) Waiver points will be awarded for uploading replays of matches and submitting them to the weekly replays thread.
 1 waiver point will be awarded per match, per week.
 Any team submitting both A and B team replays will be awarded a bonus point, bringing their total to 3 points for that week.
-The replay must be uploaded to YouTube (not just twitch) and must be the match in full.
+The replay must be uploaded to YouTube (not just Twitch) and must be the match in full.
 If the match is recording into multiple parts, please splice them together and upload as one full video or a playlist.
 Replays must be uploaded by Thursday night at 9:59:59pm ET of a given week to use the waiver points for that week's free agency period.
   * (5) Failure to upload stats will result in a loss of 3 WPs per half.
 Therefore, missing an entire match's stats will result in the loss of 12 WPs.
-  * (6) Other incentive based waiver points may be awarded and deducted from a team regulated by the league leadership.
-Waiver points may be awarded by the CRC for positive actions.
-Waiver points may be removed if a captain fails to meet the standards required of them by the league.
+  * (6) Other incentive based waiver points may be awarded and deducted from a team as determined by the CRC.
+Waiver points may be awarded for positive actions, or deducted if a captain fails to meet the standards required of them by the league.
-  * (7) If a player on a team is called up to MLTP and elects not to become a Dual Eligible Player, that team is awarded 100 waiver points that can only be used on a single player.
+  * (7) If an NLTP player is called up to MLTP without Dual Eligibility, their NLTP team will be awarded 100 waiver points, which can only be used on a single player.
   * (8) All teams will have the opportunity to make a bid on any unclaimed eligible player.
-When the waiver period expires, the player will be awarded to the team with the highest valid waiver bid on that unclaimed, eligible player.
+When the bidding period expires, the player will be awarded to the team with the highest valid waiver bid on that unclaimed, eligible player.
   * (9) If multiple bids are received from a single team, only the most recent submission will be considered valid.
 It is the responsibility of the NLTP Captain to fill the form out properly.
   * (10) If two teams have identical bids for a single player, the team with the worse season record will obtain the Free Agent.
-If records are identical, cap difference will be used as the second tie-breaker, followed by caps against.
-(Team with more caps against receives player)
+If records are identical, cap difference will be used as the second tie-breaker, followed by caps against (the team with more caps against wins the player).
   * (11) Teams with the highest bid will be assigned the requested player at the cost they bid.
 Waiver points will be deducted from the team's total available waiver points.
   * (12) Bids will automatically be reduced to never exceed available waiver points.
 If a Team has 20 waiver points and submits a bid sheet: Player A-15; Player B-10; Player C-5 and wins Player A. Their bid for Player-B will reduce to 5 and have a priority over Player C which will remain at 5.
   * (13) A bid of zero waiver points on a specific player is valid.
-Waiver points must be used in whole numbers and non-negative.
+Waiver points bids must be whole, non-negative numbers.
   * (14) Free Agents that receive no bids will be auto-assigned to a team.
   * (15) Eligible captains will be allowed to claim themselves from the waivers at the cost of 100 waiver points.
   * (16) Eligible co-captains seeking entry into NLTP must agree to enter into the competitive bidding process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.